 In a traditional spreadsheet, every user sees the contents of your sheets in the same way—if you want to hide or freeze columns, for example, everyone else will be forced to see those changes as well.

-In Airtable, however, you can create any number of views, which are set, specified ways of looking at your information.
+In Airtable, however, you can create views, which are set, specified ways of looking at your information.
 What does this mean?
 Well, here are some examples of views you could create:

 - If you have a table of tasks, you could create separate views for each workspace collaborator, each of which would only show the tasks assigned to a particular workspace collaborator.

 - If you have a table with many, many fields, you can create a view which will hide certain fields and make the table a little easier to navigate.